quichey/video-stream/README.md

 Also using the update function is not necessary for updating a single record.
 Seems worth using.
 No longer need the generate_random_primary_key function i think

+# Jotting out Ideas from brainstorming
+update records_to_insert during randomization to use Declarative Base Classes/instances w/session.add() --need to check if sqlalchemy sessions auto_flushing handles multi-threading
+--- research how to do foreign_key stuff with declarative base